levinson/transformer/README.md

 Once the tools are installed, follow these steps to build and package:
 1. Download this source code repository (either using 'git clone' or download as a zip file and extract the archive).
-2. Switch the transformer dirctory and build, test and stage the application:
+2. Switch to the transformer directory and build, test and stage the application:
 ```
 $ cd transformer
 $ sbt clean test stage